Michael Mina

-Michael Mina (مايكل مينا; born 1969) is an American celebrity chef, restaurateur, and cookbook author.
+Michael Mina (مايكل مينا; born 1969) is an Egyptian-American celebrity chef, restaurateur, and cookbook author.
 He is the founder of the Mina Group, a restaurant management company operating over 40 restaurants worldwide.
 He is the executive chef at his two namesake restaurants in San Francisco and Las Vegas, which each have earned a star in the Michelin Guide.
 He authored his first cookbook in 2006 and has made numerous television appearances.

 Early life and education

 Michael Mina was born in 1969 in Cairo, Egypt.
 He immigrated to the United States when he was young and was raised in Ellensburg, Washington.

 Mina started working in a French kitchen in his hometown when he was 16.
 After high school, Mina attended the University of Washington and worked in the restaurant at the Space Needle, where he received his first exposure to working in a busy restaurant.
 He left after one year to attend Culinary Institute of America in Hyde Park, New York.